portotype/portotype.com/portfolio/README.md

 I invest mostly in topics close to my interests: software that helps its users be the hero; generally that means work and productivity software, and in particular the more technically powerful the software, the more I like it.

 Technically, I hold stock in startups via investments and agreements, sometimes both.
 - Investments are situations where I directly invested money.
-I give cash, I get shares.
-I usually put in $5-30k.
+I give $5k-$30k cash, I get shares.
 - Scouting rewards me for helping a VC make good investments.
 In my Portfolio "Accel Starters" and "Shilling Scouting".
 Being an Advisor rewards me with shares for being a Board Member or help in other forms, likely on top of a role or investment.

 ### Other investments